psiri/nixos-config/README.md

    May 02 19:50:14 localhost systemd[1]: rollback.service: Deactivated successfully.
    May 02 19:50:14 localhost systemd[1]: Finished Rollback root filesystem to a pristine state on boot.
    ```
   * :notebook_with_decorative_cover: If your rollback script contians a message or description, you can simply grep for that.
-Otherwise it's easiest to use `sudo journalctl | grep "rollback.service: Deactivated successfully"` or `sudo journalctl | grep "Finished Rollback"`
+Otherwise it's easiest to use `sudo journalctl | grep "rollback.service"` or `sudo journalctl | grep "Finished Rollback"` to confirm.

 ## Credits